robertmarsal/RbComment/README.md

 ),
 ```
 ##### akismet
 The module provides integration with the Akismet service.
-Comments marked as spam will be hidden (not deleted) and a `[SPAM]` tag will be shown in the notification email subject.
-To use this feature  the following params must be configured:
+Comments marked as
+spam will be hidden (not deleted) and no notification will be sent.
+To use this
+feature  the following params must be configured:
 ```php
 'akismet' => array(
     /**